MaangoTaachyon/archive.github.io/_posts/2022-7-25-Passage_HackTheBox.md

   - Linux
 ---

+This box was made by my buddy @ChefByzen on Twitter, I know him from our Uni CTF team.
+Very cool box!

+Let's get into it.
 I started off by enumerating like usual with NMAP
 ```
 # Nmap 7.80 scan initiated Sat Sep 26 16:38:13 2020 as: nmap -sCV -p- -vvv -A -T4 -oA passage 10.10.10.206